rust-lang/book/src/ch04-01-what-is-ownership.md

 ### Collections Use Boxes

-Boxes are used by Rust data structures to hold a variable number of elements, like [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html), [`String`](https://doc.rust-lang.org/std/string/struct.String.html), and [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html).
+Boxes are used by Rust data structures like [`Vec`](https://doc.rust-lang.org/std/vec/struct.Vec.html), [`String`](https://doc.rust-lang.org/std/string/struct.String.html), and [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html) to hold a variable number of elements.
 For example, here's a program that creates, moves, and mutates a string:

 ```rust
 fn main() {